 - Those who have received a second dose of vaccine.
 Status as vaccinated with primary vaccine series applies from 1 week after the second vaccine dose.

 - Those who have had COVID-19 and at least 3 weeks later have received one dose of vaccine.
 Status as vaccinated with primary vaccine series applies from 1 week after the vaccine dose.

 - Those who have received a single-dose vaccine, with effect from 3 weeks after vaccination.

 - Those who received the first dose of vaccine and then, at least 3 weeks later, were diagnosed with COVID-19 infection.
 Status as fully vaccinated applies from the time the person is out of isolation.

-Those who are considered to have had booster doses are:
+Those who are booster vaccinated are: